 - Drill through Filters

 DAX stands for Daa Analysis Expression Language.
-It is a powerful language, and you must use it to write calculations.
-In Power BI Desktop, the Modeling tab is powerful because you can create a new Table, Column, Parameter, and Measure here.
+It is a powerful language, and you have to use it to write calculations.
+In Power BI Desktop, the Modeling tab is one of the powerful ones because here, you can create a new Table, Column, Parameter, and Measures.
 You can also manage and view Roles and the relationships between tables.
 To create a Measure or any calculated field, you must use DAX.

-This Power BI tutorial section covers the calculated fields.
-Sometimes, we don’t get the columns we need to visualize.
-In these situations, we can create calculated fields shown below.
-Then, we can write simple arithmetic operations within these columns or the most powerful DAX functions.
+This section covers the calculated fields and DAX functions.
+Sometimes, we don’t get the columns that we need to perform visualization.
+In these situations, we can create calculated fields, as shown below.
+Then, we can write simple arithmetic operations within these columns or the most powerful Power BI DAX functions.

 We have to use the DAX functional language formulas to create calculations on table data.
-DAX supports many built-in functions to work on Numeric, String, and Object data like any other language.
+Power BI DAX supports many built-in functions to work on Numeric, String, and Object data like any other language.

-This Power BI tutorial section with examples covers most of the commonly used DAX business analytics functions.
+This section of the tutorial covers most of the commonly used Power BI DAX business analytics functions with examples.

 - Aggregate Functions